 One of the principal skills for the role is having proven investigative training.
 When we look for new people, that’s always what we’re trying to find.
 These are complex, multi-faceted investigations happening against a ticking clock, so having well-honed investigation skills, and the tenacity to get to the bottom of a tricky problem, is crucial.
 I’ve been in law enforcement for 20 years, and go way back, starting my career off in a force, moving to the Regional Crime Squad, and on through the agencies that followed.

-As well as working closely on kidnap cases, we’re also called on to deliver training to private companies, and other organisations.
+As well as working closely on kidnap cases, we’re also called on to deliver training to various organisations.
 I’ve delivered training in Pakistan and Nigeria as well here in the UK.
 Our small unit is recognised as the world leader in what we do, so we’re often called on to speak at conferences, or weigh in on complicated cases.

-When I’m on call, it’s from 8.00am on a Monday till 8.00am the following Monday.
+When I’m on call, it’s from 8.00am to the following day.
 For that period I clear my diary, although between cases I’ll be at my desk trawling through admin and emails.
 You could get a call at 9am on a Sunday and be on a plane travelling across the world by 5pm.
 There’s also no set timescale on anything we do – we’ve had kidnap cases that are over within an hour, but our longest-running case was 13 months.

 This is an incredibly exciting job to do, and it’s gratifying to have such a strong international reputation – to be recognised as the leader on the world stage.
 That said, we’re always learning and improving, and when officers join our team, they bring something new to the table.
 The support that I get from my colleagues is so important – whether it’s emotional support following a tough case, or brainstorming ideas when we’ve hit a roadblock in an investigation, we know we can rely on each other.
 And while the hours can be tough and unsociable, the balance between my home and work life is important and something I keep in mind.
 I’m pretty sure I have one of the most interesting jobs in law enforcement, and the variety certainly keeps me on my toes; but that satisfaction of going home, knowing that you’ve helped keep someone safe and alive - it just can’t be beaten.